 How to treat nits and head lice if you get them (whatever your hair type)

 If you’ve got an infestation it needs to be treated promptly.
-You might want to check out Lyclear which offers a range of solutions (from spray, to shampoo to lotion) suitable for all the hair types mentioned here (from age 2+) and any we might not have covered.
+You can find a range of headlice solutions (from spray, to shampoo to lotion) that are suitable for all the hair types mentioned here.

 Lice don’t discriminate.
 They can make a happy home as long as there’s a strand of hair and access to their daily meals via your scalp.